castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 17.md

 - Cause a cave in

 Dragged blood stains go to the East of the main room into another large room
-- Large faces of Durendain every 10', eyes made of rubies -- farthest faces have emerald eyes
+- Large faces of Dhurindain every 10', eyes made of rubies -- farthest faces have emerald eyes
 - symmetrical, all looking towards the center (towards each other)
 - The statues are a trap - meeting their gaze triggers a save vs petrification
 - Looking down, we move through the room to the South doorway